Take a moment and imagine cutting your carbohydrate intake by 90 percent. It sounds incredibly challenging, but it is still possible.

 - Digestive problems, such as constipation or diarrhea (usually due to low fiber intake).

-- Acid reflux, gas, indigestion due to eating too much fat and protein, especially when not enough water is taken, enough salt is obtained or fiber is consumed.
+- Acid reflux, gas, and indigestion due to overeating fat and protein, mainly when not enough water is taken, enough salt is obtained, or fiber is consumed.

 - Irritability or mood swings (which can occur when reducing carbohydrate intake, which affects serotonin levels).

 When carbohydrates are kept very low for prolonged periods, deficiencies of vitamins or minerals, bone loss, and gastrointestinal disorders are also possible.

 Why do these side effects occur at some point?